-Los Toldos comprises 20 contiguous properties for a total of 57,000 hectares located in the central north of the Deseado Massif, Santa Cruz Province, Argentina.
+Los Toldos comprises 20 contiguous concessions, for a total of 57,000 ha, located in the central north of the Deseado Massif, Santa Cruz Province, Argentina.
 Topography in the project area is subdued with absolute elevations of approximately 600 m amsl (above mean sea level) with a cool, dry continental climate.
 The project is readily accessible by regional gravel roads.

-The stratigraphy at Los Toldos comprises a gently dipping sequence of felsic pyroclastic rocks of the prospective Jurassic aged Chon Aike Formation, overlain by finely bedded siliceous sediments of the La Matilde Formation, which are in parts masked by flat lying Cretaceous aged continental sediments and Quaternary basalts.
+The stratigraphy at Los Toldos is comprised of a gently dipping sequence of felsic pyroclastic rocks of the Jurassic-aged Chon Aike Formation, overlain by finely bedded siliceous sediments of the La Matilde Formation, which are in parts masked by flat lying Cretaceous-aged continental sediments and Quaternary-aged basalts.

-Low-sulfidation epithermal gold mineralisation occurs in steeply dipping quartz veins and quartz matrix breccias associated with argillic alteration and strong silicification with extremely high concentrations of pathfinder elements, such as As-Hg-Sb-Tl which imply the natural surface is high in the hydrothermal system.
+Low sulfidation epithermal gold mineralization occurs in steeply dipping quartz veins and quartz matrix breccias associated with argillic alteration and strong silicification with extremely high concentrations of pathfinder elements, such as As-Hg-Sb-Tl which imply the natural surface is high in the hydrothermal system.
 Silver concentrations are not high.
 Three principal prospects have been defined to date:

 - Al Amanecer: Located approximately 22 km NNW of El Bagual on what is interpreted to be the same regional structural corridor.
 Subvertical gold-silver bearing epithermal quartz veins and tabular breccia bodies containing vein quartz clasts hosted by silicified crystal rich tuffs of the Jurassic Chon Aike Formation.
 Extremely high concentrations of pathfinder elements such as As-Hg-Sb-Tl reported.

 Other prospects yet to be assessed include La Suerte and La Batalla.